Gaza Humanitarian Foundation: Organization

 The Gaza Humanitarian Foundation was registered in February 2025 in Delaware with a contingency filing in Geneva that was being wound down.
 Former CEO of World Central Kitchen Nate Mook was described as a board member on early GHF documents, but has stated that he is not on the board.

-Since 12 June, former USAID official John Acree has been serving as interim director.
+Starting on 12 June 2025, former USAID official John Acree began serving as the group's interim director.
 According to Acree, "The demand for food is relentless, and so is our commitment…We're adjusting our operations in real time to keep people safe and informed, and we stand ready to partner with other organizations to scale up and deliver more meals to the people of Gaza."

 On 3 June, American evangelical leader and businessman Johnnie Moore Jr. was appointed executive chairman of GHF.
-Moore had previously praised Donald Trump's proposal to take over the Gaza Strip, stating "The USA will take full responsibility for [the] future of Gaza, giving everyone hope and a future."
+Moore had previously praised Donald Trump's proposal to take over the Gaza Strip, having stated that "The USA will take full responsibility for [the] future of Gaza, giving everyone hope and a future."

-The plan would use a small number of distribution hubs, mostly in southern Gaza, secured by the Israeli military and private US-based contractors, without the aid of IDF members.
-The US ambassador to Israel Mike Huckabee indicated to reporters that IDF troops will be stationed "at a distance" from the hubs for additional protection.
-The plan is similar to earlier plans by the Israeli military, and contrasts with models by the UN and other international agencies which involve hundreds of smaller distribution points throughout the Gaza strip.
+The plan would have used a small number of distribution hubs, mostly in southern Gaza, secured by the Israeli military and private US-based contractors, without the aid of IDF soldiers.
+The US ambassador to Israel Mike Huckabee indicated to reporters that IDF troops would be stationed "at a distance" from the hubs for additional protection.
+The plan was similar to earlier plans by the Israeli military, and contrasted with models by the UN and other international agencies which involved hundreds of smaller distribution points throughout the Gaza strip.

 Aid officials said they would screen people for involvement with Hamas militants, perhaps using facial recognition or biometric technology.

-The stations would distribute aid only once or twice a month at specific locations, with aid being described as pre-packaged rations, hygiene kits, and medical supplies.
-Their proposal indicates that each meal was budgeted around $1.30 which would include procurement and distribution costs.
+The stations were designed to distribute aid only once or twice a month at specific locations, with aid being described as pre-packaged rations, hygiene kits, and medical supplies.
+The proposal indicated that each meal was budgeted around $1.30 which would include procurement and distribution costs.

 In June 2025, Boston Consulting Group (BCG) terminated its contract with the GHF.
 BCG helped create the GHF in coordination with Israel and was responsible for setting prices for contractors.
-BCG said that the work was done "pro bono" but The Washington Post reported that BCG submitted invoices of over $1 million per month.
+BCG said that the work was done pro bono but The Washington Post reported that BCG submitted invoices of over $1 million per month.
 BCG fired two senior partners, calling the work they oversaw for GHF "unauthorized".

 In early July 2025, Swiss authorities ordered the GHF office in Geneva to be closed for noncompliance with legal requirements to continue its operations.